 Taking action on your self-care

 For me personally, I set out a goal to do self-care every day at least 15 minutes a day.
 No excuses!

 We all have different lifestyles.
-Our schedules, time constraints and amount of kids to take care-of are vast.
+Our schedules, time constraints, and amount of kids to take care of our vast.